redbrick/static-site/source/_posts/week-3-Google-Week.md

 Where: QG22**
 We'll have 3 talks as follows.
 We can guarantee you these talks are fantastic having heard from two of the speakers on Friday!

 **Time 1.00 - 2.00** A talk given by DCU alum and Redbrick member John Looney.
-John is a member of the SRE team responsible for Google's Datacentre and he'll be giving us a talk called: "Perspectives on studying Computer Science"
+John is a member of the SRE team responsible for Google's Data centre and he'll be giving us a talk called: "Perspectives on studying Computer Science"

 **Time 2.00 - 3.00** "Systems at Scale: Tales from Google Site Reliability Engineering" This talk will be given by Andrew Widdowson, a Mountain View SRE.
 Andrew will be talking about how the smallest keystroke can make the biggest impact when dealing with systems at scale.